 - Miriam Gómez-Morán

 - Schleswig-Holstein Festival Orchestra

 Ticket prices ranged from 15 to 60 euros with concerts held both day and night and periodic children’s festivals taking place with special performances designed to captivate the youngest music and dance lovers.

-The 69th edition of Granada Festival of Music and Dance in 2020 is planned to go ahead from el 25 June to 26 July 2020.
-A novelty of this edition will be the 'Digital Granada Festival' from 28 June to 8 July.
-A proposal is to bring together six soloists; guitarist Pepe Romero y Cañizares, singer Rocío Márquez, pianist Javier Perianes, violinist and director Jordi Savall and violinist Fabio Biondi in different locations such as the famous Patio de los Arrayanes (Myrtles) in the Alhambra.
-These concerts will be streamed live on the festival website and retransmitted by national and international television.
+The 69th edition of Granada Festival of Music and Dance in 2020 went ahead from el 25 June to 26 July 2020.
+A novelty of this edition was the 'Digital Granada Festival' from 28 June to 8 July.
+It brought together six soloists; guitarist Pepe Romero y Cañizares, singer Rocío Márquez, pianist Javier Perianes, violinist and director Jordi Savall and violinist Fabio Biondi in different locations such as the famous Patio de los Arrayanes (Myrtles) in the Alhambra.
+These concerts were be streamed live on the festival website and retransmitted by national and international television.